 You can't select servers at a city level with McAfee.
 There aren’t a ton of options, including no way to filter or search the server locations that are available.

 What you can do, however, is use it to appear like you’re in a general location.
-This will suffice for geo-specific content, like checking the price of a new VPN in the country where you’re headed next.
+This will suffice for geo-specific content, such as checking prices or viewing location-specific content in the country you’re visiting.

 No-logs policy and headquarters